PromptAI/promptdialog/docs/knowledge_base/index.md

 Talk2bits generates a link that can be put into PromptDialog.
 ![03-index.png](/assets/images/knowledge_base/03-index.png)
-Paste the link into the Fallback setting.
+Paste the link into the Fallback setting so that a user question can be handled as a last resort.
 ![04-index.png](/assets/images/knowledge_base/04-index.png)

 Now the bot can use this link to answer the same question.